-- 1. In Ambari, go to Manage Versions and register your new HDP version. - Select the HDP 3.0.x version to which you want to upgrade, and update the base URLs for HDP, HDF, and HDP UTILs. - 3.
-Install the new packages from the registered version of HDP. - 4.
+- 1. In Ambari, go to Manage Versions and register your new HDP version. - 2.
+Select the HDP 3.1.5 version to which you want to upgrade, and update the base URLs for HDP, HDF, and HDP UTILs.

+- 3. Install the new packages from the registered version of HDP. - 4.
 Perform an upgrade to your latest version of HDP as described in the HDP upgrade documentation.

-Upgrading HDP

-HDF Release Notes
+Related Information Upgrading HDP HDF Release Notes